prise-3d/Behavioral-online-study/docs/source/example.rst

 Create an experiment from scratch
 =================================

 The example presented allows you to create an experiment from scratch.
-However, for specific information needs, it may be necessary to refer to the page *"A tour of behavioral online experiment"* in the section in question.
+However, for specific information needs, it may be necessary to refer to the page *"A tour of PyBOLE"* in the section in question.

 1. Create an experiment entity
 ==============================